Cape Baily Track

 Time 2 hours Level of Difficulty Easy

-The large whale watching platform here draws a crowd between May and November when the humpback whales travel up the coast to Queensland.
-If you’re lucky, you might also spy southern right whales, bottlenose dolphins, minke whales or New Zealand fur seals from this point.
+Cape Solander lookout is a short walk from the car park at the end of Cape Solander Drive.
+The large whale-watching platform here draws crowds between May and November as humpback whales migrate along the coast.
+With luck you could also spy Southern right whales, bottlenose dolphins, minke whales or New Zealand fur seals from this point.

 Humpback whale as seen from the cliffs on the Cape Bailey Track